 How Will My Feet Change During Pregnancy?

 Pregnancy is often accompanied by changes in the musculoskeletal system, particularly the spine and lower extremities.
-This is often due to multiple factors including weight gain and hormonal changes that occur both during and after pregnancy.
-Changes that occur within feet can include the following:
+These changes may be due to multiple factors including weight gain and hormonal changes.
+During and after pregnancy, you may experience the following changes in your feet:

 Changes in foot length, width, and arch height